Medicare Advantage Plans

 Can I Use My Medicare Card with a Medicare Advantage Plan?

 NO. You will NOT be able to use your red, white and blue Medicare card when you go to the hospital, doctor, specialist or any healthcare provider.
-This means you are no longerenrolled in the federal government-run health program.
-This means and you must follow the rules of the Medicare Advantage Plan you have joined.
-When you join a Medicare Advantage Plan, you are required to use the Medicare Advantage Plan insurance card when you visit the healthcare providers in their network and NOT your Medicare card.
+This means you are no longer enrolled in the federal government-run health program.
+This means you must follow the rules of the Medicare Advantage Plan you have joined.
+When you enroll in a Medicare Advantage Plan, you are required to use the Medicare Advantage Plan insurance card when you visit the healthcare providers in their network and NOT your Medicare card.

-Yes. you can switch back to Original Medicare during the annual election period from October 15 through December 7, however, you may NOT be eligible to switch to a Medicare supplement plan.
-In most cases, you will have to go through medical underwriting to qualify for a Medicare Supplement if you do not enroll during your open enrollment or guaranteed issue period.
+Yes.
+You can switch back to Original Medicare during the annual election period from October 15 through December 7.
+However, you may NOT be eligible to switch to a Medicare supplement plan.
+In most cases, you will have to go through medical underwriting to qualify for a Medicare Supplement unless you are enrolling during your open enrollment or guaranteed issue period.
 If you wait until a later time to enroll in a Medicare supplement, you risk potential health issues that could prevent you from getting a Medicare Supplement in the future.